jimCresswell/general-JS-test-automation-demo/README.md

 The unit tests live with modules they test e.g. `my_module.js` will have a `my_module.test.js` in the same directory.

+#### Consumer Driven Contract Testing (with Pact JS)
+ * `yarn test:contract:consumer` Generate the consumer contracts.
+ * `yarn publish_pacts` Publish the consumer contracts to a remote Pact broker.
+ * `yarn test:contract:provider` Get the remote contracts, verify them against the provider service, and publish the verification results back to the Pact broker.
+See <https://test.pact.dius.com.au/matrix/provider/Support%20Species%20App%20%28Provider%29/consumer/Species%20UI%20App%20%28Consumer%29>.

 #### End to End API Testing of Isolated Services
+These have a different intent from the contract tests.
+On the consumer side they test the whole consumer service rather than just the module that talks to the provider service.
+On the provider side they test all provider service end-points whereas the contract tests by design only test the interactions and returned payload data required by the consumer service.

 ##### Consumer
-`yarn test:consumer:e2e` Consumer end-to-end API sanity test with [supertest](https://github.com/visionmedia/supertest).
+`yarn test:e2e:consumer` Consumer end-to-end API sanity test with [supertest](https://github.com/visionmedia/supertest).
 Where a network interaction is tested HTTP calls and responses are mocked with [Axios Mock Adapter](https://github.com/ctimmerm/axios-mock-adapter).
 Returned HTML is parsed with [Cheerio](https://github.com/cheeriojs/cheerio).

 ##### Provider
-`yarn test:provider:e2e` Provider end-to-end API sanity test with [supertest](https://github.com/visionmedia/supertest).
+`yarn test:e2e:provider` Provider end-to-end API sanity test with [supertest](https://github.com/visionmedia/supertest).
 These tests are in the [provider/e2e_test](provider/e2e_test) directory.

-These are tests as call the app directly (Supertest automatically binds to an ephemeral port), this leaves a slight test coverage gap in the provider service entry point file [/provider/start.js](provider/start.js), but that contains very little application logic and is covered by the whole-of-system end to end tests.
+These are tests call the app directly (Supertest automatically binds to an ephemeral port), this leaves a slight test coverage gap in the provider service entry point file [/provider/start.js](provider/start.js), but that contains very little application logic and is covered by the whole-of-system tests.

 #### Whole of System Testing
 Not yet implemented.
 Will use Cucumber and WebDriver to execute human readable specifications against the system.